cannt/raycast-sonarqube/README.md

 ### Component Architecture Refactoring (May 16, 2025)

-The `startAnalyzeOpenSonarQube` component has been refactored into smaller, more testable pieces:
+The `startAnalyzeOpenSonarQube` component has been refactored into smaller, more testable pieces with improved error handling:

 - **Custom Hooks**:
   - `useProjectLoader`: Manages loading and state for projects